 Once accepting a job make sure that you are prompt in communicating with the client.
 Be as thorough as possible in coordinating the job logistics, service agreements and scheduling before beginning.

 Be sure to keep track of your availability, earnings, metrics and reviews.
 You want to make sure that you’re not double booking jobs and receiving a steady stream of positive reviews.
 If you receive a negative review, put your customer service skills to the test and turn it around.

 TaskRabbit also lets you track your current and past jobs by date and invoice amounts.
 Use this for your records and to gain new leads.

 Zaarly has consumers in mind.
-It platform streamlines finding home services providers and services for the everyday person on-demand, without spending hours researching the web.
+The platform streamlines finding home services providers for the everyday person on-demand, without spending hours researching the web.

 It uses an algorithm to match the best service professional, with the right client job.
 The company prides itself on holding its pros accountable.
 To gain admittance to work with the service, trade professionals must complete a 9-step screening process.
 Zaarly has a strict “no show” policy.
 Pros are required to pay the client $100 if they don’t show up for a job.

 Still, an up and coming company, Zaarly’s services are limited only to Dallas-Fort Worth, TX, Minneapolis, MN, Denver, CO, Northern Virginia, and Kansas City, KS.